Convert MD to PDF

 - Embedded fonts for consistent appearance

-- Optimized for e-readers
+- Optimized for digital reading

-- Ready for Amazon KDP or Gumroad
+- Ready for publishing or distribution

-Example 3: README to Project Proposal
+Example 3: Project Proposal for Client

-Input Markdown file (project-proposal.md):
+Input Markdown file (proposal.md):

 # Mobile App Development Proposal